oceanum/zarrio/docs/source/configuration.rst

 Retry Logic
 ^^^^^^^^^^^

-When missing data is detected and retries are enabled, zarrify automatically retries the operation with exponential backoff:
+When missing data is detected and retries are enabled, zarrio automatically retries the operation with exponential backoff:

 1. First retry: 0.1 second delay
 2. Second retry: 0.2 second delay